Drupal-Contractors/drupal-contractors.github.io/_posts/2021-01-26-understanding-your-drupal-module-must-haves.md

 We can draw a parallel between home-renovation and web development.
 In the past we were expected to build our own menu system, forms, user and login systems, all from scratch.
 Thankfully, Drupal comes with all of these out of the box.

-However, there are lots of holes that need to be filled!
-But, there are some great add-on modules.
+There are lots of holes that need to be filled — luckily, there are some great add-on modules.
 Many serve the same or similar purpose, some compliment others.
 They fit into many categories.
 Often, it's up to you to decide the best combination.
 Let’s take a look at some of our favorites below.

 ### **Presentation Modules**